DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a language teacher – any language is eligible except English

-If you are employed to teach more than one subject, physics, general or combined science or language must make up at least 50% of your time in the classroom.
+If you are employed to teach more than one subject, physics, general or combined science or a language or languages must make up at least 50% of your time in the classroom.
 The Department for Education will validate this with the school as part of the application process.
 Check with your school if you're not sure whether you are eligible.

 Examples of eligible teaching jobs include: